zusam/zusam/CONTRIBUTING.md

 ### Pull requests

 Please target any pull requests to the `next` branch.
-This branch will be copied to `master` with each release.
+This branch will be merged into `master` with each release.

 ### Setting up dev environment